 I made an amazing discovery last month.
 Like you, I’m a busy business owner.
-Yet I need to continually learn new marketing techniques, new business ideas, etc. in order to maintain my “expert” status in my field.
+Yet I need to continually learn new marketing techniques and new business ideas in order to maintain my expertise in my field.

 Where was I going to find time to do all that reading, listening, and studying???

 As with most successful projects, lifelong learning is about two things: structure and discipline.

 If you took six hours a week to learn something new (read a book, listen to an audio program, take a watch a video tutorial, take a class), you’d have completed 312 hours of learning new material a year.